fahadsultan/csc122/_sources/algos/analysis.md

 The three important abstractions that allow us to do so are:

 1. **Pseudocode** - enables independence from any programming language
-2. **RAM model of computation** - enables independence from any particular machine hardware
+2. **Random Access Machine** - enables independence from any particular machine hardware
 3. **Asymptotic Analysis** - enables independence from any particular input data

 ## Pseudocode